 This bed bug killer from the brand Ortho is one of the best choices when it comes to insect control.
 It contains powerful chemicals namely, Bifenthrin, Imidacloprid, and Piperonyl Butoxide.
 This chemical can effectively deter several insect pests such as bed bugs, bed bug eggs, pyrethroid-resistant bed bugs, fleas, and ticks.

-• Use Ortho Home Defense Max Bed Bug, Flea & Tick Killer to kill...
+- Ortho Home Defense Max Bed Bug, Flea & Tick Killer is a Step 2...

 Moreover, it utilizes a convenient spray system and a comfort wand that enable users to get into hard-to-reach surfaces.
 It is commonly applied around mattresses, headboards, bed frames, mattress seams, and folds.